The Lifelong Learning Plan

 In order to take part in the LLP, you need to a resident of Canada and own an RRSP.
 Locked-in RRSPs (LIRA) do not qualify for usage in this program nor can you participate after you turn 71.
 You can remove funds from your RRSP and put that money towards your education or the education of your spouse or common-law partner.
 You can’t use your children as the LLP student under this program.

 A program qualifies if it is offered by a designated institution.
 The program in question has to be offered at a post-secondary level, last for 3 consecutive months or longer and that the student is spending 10 hours or more per week in the program.

-The institution will determine who is a full time or part time student.
-For example, the student may be spending 10 + hours per week in the program but the institution consider him/her part-time.
+The institution will determine who is a full time or part-time student.
+For example, the student may be spending 10 + hours per week in the program but the institution considers him/her part-time.
 They cannot take part in the LLP.
-If a student meets the disability conditions they can be enrolled in a part-time basis.
+If a student meets the disability conditions they can be enrolled on a part-time basis.
 They have to meet one of these conditions:

 - “Student can’t be reasonably expected to be enrolled full-time because of mental or physical impairment, and a medical doctor, an optometrist, speech-language pathologist, a physiotherapist or a psychologist has certified this on form T2202.”

 - “Student is entitled to the disability amount on line 316 of their tax return for the year of the LLP.”

 In this program, you can withdraw $10,000 per year to a maximum of $20,000.
 The $10,000 is considered your annual limit.
 To make this withdrawal there is a form CRA requires you to fill out.
 Form RC96 must be filled in every time you do a withdrawal.